urbantrout/docs/en/templating/variables/categorygroupmodel.md

 ## Properties

-CategoryGroupModel objects have the following properties:
+CategoryGroup Model objects have the following properties:

 ### `handle`